Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * STARBASE_CAPACITY_SYSTEM_MULT: 0.08 from 0.1
  * Capacity Subsidies: +40% energy from jobs from +50%
  * Economic Chaos (anti-negative economy exploit) event: Any player whose stockpiles in mineral/food/energy are 0 or below with negative income will suffer a empire wide penalty of -10% production to mineral, food, energy and -20% to alloys, research and unity.
+ * Starbase overcapacity upkeep penalty: +35% from +25%

 ### Boosts
  * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -60% defense platform build cost and +15% starbase damage boost for the first 20 years of the game.